Skip to main content

 Recognizing when people uphold the company values

-A great way to instill your values is to recognize people for upholding them.
+A great way to instill your values and the organizational behaviors they drive is to recognize people for upholding them.

-For example, your company may use a public recognition channel in Slack, Teams, or another instant messaging app to celebrate when a team member demonstrates one of the values in a positive way.
+For example, your company may use channels in Slack, Teams, employee recognition platform, or newsletters to celebrate when a team member demonstrates one of the values in a positive way.

 We also started a weekly email newsletter with a shout-out section.
 Anyone can recognize a fellow team member for showcasing our brand in a positive light, collaborating across teams, or demonstrating our values through their work.